EdroVolt/listing-apartments/README.md

 - **Second:** Clone the repo

-- **Third:** open you terminal and make sure you are in the project root directory.
+- **Third:** Open your terminal and make sure you are in the project root directory.

 - **Forth:** Run the following command: